crystal-lang/crystal-book/docs/syntax_and_semantics/literals/string.md

 ## Heredoc

 A *here document* or *heredoc* can be useful for writing strings spanning over multiple lines.
 A heredoc is denoted by `<<-` followed by an heredoc identifier which is an alphanumeric sequence starting with a letter (and may include underscores).
-The heredoc starts in the following line and ends with the next line that contains *only* the heredoc identifier, optional preceeded by whitespace.
+The heredoc starts in the following line and ends with the next line that contains *only* the heredoc identifier, optionally preceeded by whitespace.

 ```crystal
 <<-XML